nim-lang/Nim/doc/contributing.rst

     ##  echo someProc() # "something"
     result = "something" # single-hash comments do not produce documentation

-The `.. code-block:: nim` followed by a newline and an indentation instructs the `nim doc` command to produce syntax-highlighted example code with the documentation (`.. code-block::` is sufficient from inside a nim module).
+The ``.. code-block:: nim`` followed by a newline and an indentation instructs the `nim doc`:cmd: command to produce syntax-highlighted example code with the documentation (``.. code-block::`` is sufficient from inside a nim module).

 When forward declaration is used, the documentation should be included with the first appearance of the proc.